enzoMiller/enzoMiller.github.io/_pages/about.md

 Other activities
 ======
-In my spare time I work for the company [Qovoltis](https://www.qovoltis.com/en/qovoltis-smarter-charging/) to help them build smart charging station for electric vehicules.
+In my spare, time I work for the company [Qovoltis](https://www.qovoltis.com/en/qovoltis-smarter-charging/) to help them build smart charging station for electric vehicules.
 I suggest you check their website, it's a really cool company with a strong desire to be on the technological forefront !